ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 * Keep ``-XStarIsType`` enabled by default forever, effectively maintaining two dialects of Haskell with different meaning of ``*``.

+* We can also reclassify ``★`` as an alphanumeric identifier.
+This will sacrifice the point about "no background knowledge", but we still get "lexical consistency", "no language dialects", and "no type/term conflicts".
+The advantages of ``★`` are its brevity and precedence in literature.

 Unresolved questions
 --------------------